Jordan Stolz: 2023–24 season: World Allround champion and second World Single Distances three gold medals

+In the late spring of 2023, Stolz signed a three-year contract with the Dutch commercial team Albert Heijn Zaanlander based in Heerenveen.
+He did not move to the Netherlands and continued training with his own coach in Milwaukee.
+With the contract, Stolz stated that he would be paid a salary that he could not receive as a solo American skater.
+He spent the summer of 2023 training with AH Zaanlander colleagues in the Netherlands and lived with fellow team mate Tjerk de Vries in his family home in the village of Weidum.

-At the 2024 Four Continents Speed Skating Championships, he won a gold medal in the 1,000 meters with an American record time of 1:06.27, surpassing the previous record of 1:06.42 set by Shani Davis in 2009.
+At the 2024 Four Continents Speed Skating Championships, he won a gold medal in the 1000 meters with an American record time of 1:06.27, surpassing the previous record of 1:06.42 set by Shani Davis in 2009.

-On January 26, 2024, during the World Cup #5 of the 2023–24 ISU Speed Skating World Cup, Stolz set the world record in the 1,000 meters with a time of 1:05.37.
+On January 26, 2024, during the World Cup #5 of the 2023–24 ISU Speed Skating World Cup, Stolz set the world record in the 1000 meters with a time of 1:05.37.

 During the 2024 World Single Distances Speed Skating Championships at the Olympic Oval in Calgary, Stolz won gold medals in the 500 meters, 1000 meters and 1500 meters events.
 In the 500 meters, he set a track record and an American record time of 33.69.
 In the 1000 meters, he set a track record with a time of 1:06.05.

 In February 2024 Stolz decided not to participate in the 2024 World Sprint Speed Skating Championships, but instead take part in the 2024 World Allround Speed Skating Championships that took place the following days.
 He called the allround title a more prestigious one and a bigger challenge.
 Stolz won a gold medal and broke the world record in big combination with 144.740 points.
 He became the youngest man to win the World Allround Speed Skating Championships since fellow American Eric Heiden's second of three consecutive titles in 1978.
-On the first day he finished first in the 500 meters with a Max Aicher Arena track record of 34.10 and in seventh place in the 5,000 meters with a time of 6:14.76.
-On the second day he finished first in the 1,500 meters with a track record of 1:41.77, and in sixth place in the 10,000 meters with a time of 13:04.76.
+On the first day he finished first in the 500 meters with a Max Aicher Arena track record of 34.10 and in seventh place in the 5000 meters with a time of 6:14.76.
+On the second day he finished first in the 1500 meters with a track record of 1:41.77, and in sixth place in the 10,000 meters with a time of 13:04.76.